hpcleuven/VscDocumentation/source/leuven/slurm-accounting.rst

 From the user point of view it should mostly be enough to change the prefix ``mam`` in the accounting command into ``sam``.

-The accounting system is very similar to a regular bank.
+The accounting system is somewhat similar to a regular bank.
-Individual users have accounts that will be charged for the jobs they run.
-However, the number of credits on such accounts is fairly small, so research projects will typically have one or more project accounts associated with them.
-Users that are project members can have their project-related jobs charged to such a project account.
+A research group typically has one or more credit accounts, for instance a separate credit account for each project.
+When credits are purchased, they are depositied in a credit account.
+All users that are a member of such a credit account can withdraw credits from it by running jobs.
+A users can also request introduction credits, in that case a credit account will be opened specifically for this user with a limited amount of free credits.

-In this how-to, the technical aspects of accounting are explained.
+In this page, the technical aspects of accounting and some relevant commands are explained.

 Checking an account balance
 ---------------------------